 After an exchange of emails with an astute reader (hey, Margie!)
 I’ve decided to add a new section to my posts that delve into the flour selected for the current bake.
 Sometimes the flour will be the same as the previous post, especially since I order it in 50-pound bags, but when there is something new to discuss I’ll add it in this section before the recipe.

 As we know, flour is an incredibly important ingredient in bread, you know, since it is one of the only three ingredients required.
 With Central Milling’s new website where they’ve made ordering 50-pound bags easier than ever2, I have access to some incredible flour options, including a variety of whole wheat flour.
 A month or so ago I decided to pick up a bag of their Organic Whole Wheat Hi-Pro Medium Flour and have truly enjoyed its flavor when used in my white country loaf.
-Medium here indicates the flour is ground to a “medium” granularity, which according to them is great for mixing in with white flour, but not superb when baking 100% whole wheat loaves.
-They have a Fine flour option in which they indicate is more appropriate for 100% whole wheat.
+The medium here indicates the flour is ground to a “medium” granularity, which according to them is great for mixing in with white flour, but not superb when baking 100% whole wheat loaves.
+They have a Fine flour option which they indicate is more appropriate for 100% whole wheat.
 Pretty safe to say next order I will add a bag of this to my cart.

 I've found that the finer the flour, especially for whole wheat flour, the better the result as there will be fewer large germ/bran particles to shred your gluten structure during mixing and folding.
 Until I’m able to procure my own mill (which I now have!), so I can mill at my own desired granularity, I’m reliant on what I can purchase.
 However, there are things we can do to help prevent the bran from wreaking havoc on our dough: sifting.
 I’ll dig more into this later in this entry.